 Born in Rome in 1976, Valentina Cervi is on her way to becoming one of the great actresses of her generation, and she is no stranger to the business.
 Her father is a director.
-Her grandfather, Gino Cervi was an actor, and her great grandfather was a famed theater critic.
-I sat down with Valentina during the Open Roads film festival in New York.
-We talked about her career and about the films filled with Italian stereotypes that always seem to reach American shores.
+Her grandfather, Gino Cervi, was an actor, and her great grandfather was a famed theater critic.
+I sat down with Cervi during this year's edition of Lincoln Center's annual film series, Open Roads: New Italian Cinema, which showcases contemporary Italian cinema.
+We talked about her career and about the Italian films filled with Italian stereotypes that always seem to reach American shores.

 What was it like to grow up with so much film influence in your family?